Sven-I-Am/challenge-parallax/README.md

     * added "start new game" screen :heavy_check_mark:
     * added "game over" screen :heavy_check_mark:
     * LUNCHTIME :fork_and_knife: :clock12:
+    * composed the asset for the lives, using the "frump-art-pack" assets from the [school of game design](https://schoolofgamedesign.com/) :heavy_check_mark:
+    * player has 3 lives before `gameOver` :heavy_check_mark:

 ## To Do